 Sleep apnoea happens when the throat walls close in whilst sleeping.
-This blocks the upper respiratory track causing your breathing to momentarily stop, and this could be up to a minute (scary for your spouse to witness).
+This blocks the upper respiratory tract causing your breathing to momentarily stop, and this could be up to a minute (scary for your spouse to witness).

-Eventually the brain recognises not enough O2 is getting to your brain and this causes you to wake, but not enough to wake entirely.
+Eventually, the brain recognizes not enough O2 is getting to your brain and this causes you to wake, but not enough to wake entirely.
 You usually drift out of a deeper sleep which allows your airway to open up a little, a bit like a gasp, then you fall back into a deeper sleep usually oblivious of what’s going on.
 The frequency varies but could be hundreds of times during the night.

-If left untreated it may lead to more serious health complications including heart problems, stroke, elevated blood pressure, diabetes and even depression.
+If left untreated it may lead to more serious health complications including heart problems, stroke, elevated blood pressure, diabetes, and even depression.

 This is a problem particularly driving or operating equipment.